williko/Profile-Changer/README.md

 Deployment Steps:

 STEPS: 	1.Clone the Project from github

 	2.Open the project using Android Studio

 	2.Build the project

 	3.Run the project using emulator or using Android Mobile phone

-Details-I forget to tell about databse in my video .
+Details-

-*I have used SQ Lite *
+*I have used databace is SQ Lite*

 **App is compatible in android version 8.0+ .**